Helping Tennessee Families Successfully Navigate The Probate Process

 The death of a family member is an emotional and stressful event for loved ones who are left to settle the estate while greiving a significant loss.
 Sometimes probate administration is required.
 This can add stress because the probate process is unfamiliar.

-Probate can be a complex and lengthy process and most people can benefit from the advice and assistance of an experienced attorney.
-The law firm of Attorney Phillip R. Walker, is experienced in probate administration and will provide the answers, advice and guidance your family members need to successfully navigate the probate process.
+The probate process can be complex and lengthy and most people benefit greatly from the advice and assistance of an experienced probate lawyer.
+Attorney Phillip R. Walker is experienced in probate administration and will provide the answers, advice, and guidance you will need to navigate the probate process efficiently.

 Can I Avoid Probate?

-Sometimes, with the right strategy and timing, probate administration can be avoided, even if there is a will.
-Use of the small estate procedure and affidavits of inheritance can be used as substitutes for probate administration under certain circumstances.
+Sometimes, with the right strategy and timing, probate administration can be avoided, even if there is a Will.
+Use of the small estate procedure, statutory allowances and, affidavits of heirship can sometimes be used instead of probate administration.

 Settling An Estate Through Probate

-In cases where probate administration cannot be avoided and there is a will, the designated executor is responsible for settling an estate.
-If no will exists, the probate court will appoint an administrator to effectively act in the same capacity.
-Key responsibilities associated with the probate process include:
+In cases where probate administration cannot be avoided and there is a Will, the designated personal representative is responsible for settling the estate.
+If there is no Will, the court will appoint an administrator to settle the estate.
+The key responsibilities of the personal representative and administrator include: